blwo0dy/blwo0dy/README.md

             ![img](https://files.catbox.moe/5ek301.png)

-  ꒰    " I want to win too ! "
+  ꒰    " avery whats in your inventory ? "

-                   " I want to beat you and surpass you ! "
+                   " whats in your inventory ? "